Sien (Van Gogh series): Reaction to his relationship with Sien

 Van Gogh left Sien the autumn of 1883 and went to Drenthe to paint.
 Sien went back to work as a seamstress, charwoman and possibly as a prostitute.
 Her children, Maria and Willem, lived with Sien's mother and brother Pieter.
 In 1901, Sien married a seaman, Anton van Wijk.
-She committed suicide in 1904 at the age of 54 in Rotterdam's harbor, 14 years after van Gogh's death.
+She committed suicide in 1904 at the age of 54 in Rotterdam's harbor, 14 years after Van Gogh's death.

 Depiction of families

-Throughout his career, van Gogh made few portraits of his close artistic friends or family members.
+Throughout his career, Van Gogh made few portraits of his close artistic friends or family members.
 In particular, no portraits were thought to exist even of his brother Theo, by far the closest to him.
-However, in 2011, the Van Gogh Museum's senior researcher, Louis van Tilborgh, announced that he was satisfied that one of the many self-portraits by Vincent van Gogh is in fact a portrait of his brother Theo.
+However, in 2011, the Van Gogh Museum's senior researcher, Louis van Tilborgh, announced that he was satisfied that one of the many self-portraits by Van Gogh is in fact a portrait of his brother Theo.
 His conclusion was based on a number of striking differences between their features.
 Theo's portrait, made in 1887, shows a man with shaved cheeks.
 Theo's beard is not red like Vincent's, but more ochre.
 On top of that, this man's ear has a fine rounded shell, unlike Vincent's but like Theo's.

 Vincent had a particular interest in painting families of the working class, as seen in The Potato Eaters, his The Roulin Family series.
 He was influenced especially by the social realism of the English illustrators, such as Hubert von Herkomer, Samuel Luke Fildes, and Frank Holl, working for The Graphic, a British weekly illustrated newspaper founded by the social reformer William Luson Thomas.
-Van Gogh frequently referred to them in his letters, and he had obtained a complete set of back numbers of The Graphic between 1870 and 1880, decorating his studio with his favourite prints.
+Van Gogh frequently referred to them in his letters, and he had obtained a complete set of back numbers of The Graphic between 1870 and 1880, decorating his studio with his favorite prints.